blexolonde/blexolonde/README.md

 ## About Me

-- 🌱 I’m currently learning Python, SQL, R programming, JavaScript, and mastering Git.
+- 🌱 I’m currently learning Python, SQL, CSS, JavaScript, and mastering Git.
 - 👯 I’m looking to collaborate on projects that involve data analysis and web development.
 - 🤔 I’m looking for help with enhancing my skills in machine learning.